Meow-Double/Hatiko-UI/hatiko-ui/README.md

 <div>
- <b>Hatiko-UI</b> is a library of UI ready components for React.
+ **Hatiko-UI** is a library of UI ready components for React.
 It contains components as well as styles that are expressed using css modules.
 In addition, there is a CLI that allows you not to pull everything into the project, but only the necessary part.
 The main feature is that the components are not imported directly from the library, but a folder with ready components is created.
 Thanks to this you can always customize them by changing the code and styles and create your own ready-made Ui libraries based on it.
 </div>

 </br>